Opinion: This program puts people to work serving America. Now it's going to jump in size

 people of all ages to serve communities across the country, providing health benefits, living stipends, and educational awards to members in return for their service.

 Importantly, momentum is now building on both ends of Pennsylvania Avenue for a much stronger national service program.
-On Capitol Hill, a bipartisan alliance
+On Capitol Hill, a